 - RCCbc identifies the needs of specific populations and develops appropriate supports for these groups.

 - RCCbc’s network of contributors provide a rural framework for provincial health policy and positively influences, facilitates, and coordinates the good work of BC’s healthcare stakeholders.

 - RCCbc facilitates approaches that help providers, administrators, and communities work together to achieve sustainable health service delivery.

-The JSC provides oversight to RCCbc and invites BC’s health authorities to provide input into RCCbc activities.
+The Joint Standing Committee on Rural Issues (JSC) provides oversight to RCCbc and invites BC’s health authorities to provide input into RCCbc activities.
 RCCbc collaborates with health authorities, bringing a province-wide focus to common health initiatives and issues.

 RCCbc links rural communities to the JSC by responding to the expressed needs of ‘front line’ health practitioners.
 It links the JSC to rural communities by contributing to rural health policy development.